Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 This is a common concern.
 Citations for our Red light Enforcement Program come from the following address:

 The payment slip is addressed to PO Box 35131 in Seattle, WA.
 This is the payment processing center used by Verra Mobility, the provider that manages our red light program.
+An example of an automated red light enforcement citation can be viewed here(PDF).

 You may pay the violation through the mail, in person at the Village Hall, or online.
 Make sure to have your citation with you as the citation number and PIN will be needed to make payment.